 Multi-Slide aka Four Slide

-A significant advantage the hot chamber die casting is extremely short cycle times since the metal is heated and liquified inside the hot chamber machine.
+A significant advantage of the hot chamber die casting is extremely short cycle times, since the metal is heated and liquified inside the hot chamber machine.
 Unlike cold chamber machine where the molten metal is heated outside the cold chamber machine and needs to be ladeled into the die cast machine.
-The hot chamber die casting process is most commonly used for metals that have a low melting temperature such as zinc, lead and magnesium.
-Extremely fast cycle times can be achieved when casting zinc and zinc alloys as complex parts can be cast with little or no secondary processes.
+The hot chamber die casting process is most commonly used for metals that have a low melting temperature, such as zinc, lead and magnesium.
+Extremely fast cycle times can be achieved when casting zinc and zinc alloys, as complex parts can be cast with little or no secondary processes.
 Cycle times as fast as 1000 cycles per hour can be achieved with hot chamber process.
-Since the metal has a low melting temperature, chill time is reduced resulting in faster cycle times.
-Hot chamber machines can be fully automated thus reducing labor costs.
+Since the metal has a low melting temperature, chill time is reduced, resulting in faster cycle times.
+Hot chamber machines can be fully automated, thus reducing labor costs.

 Hot chamber die cast machines are used to cast low temperature metals such as magnesium, lead, zinc and copper based alloys.
 If you are not sure which process is best for your application, contact the knowledgeable staff at Die Cast Machinery LLC.
 We will be happy to assist you in your search for die cast equipment.

 Die Cast Machinery, LLC is the global leader in procurement and sale of second hand hot chamber die casting machines.
 If it exists in the world of die casting we have it or can find it.
 We offer comprehensive services which include: facility appraisals, financing, plant liquidations and sales of ongoing businesses.
 We are a service orientated company that is dedicated to help you find the right machine for your application and budget offers used, second hand high pressure die casting machines in cold chamber and hot chamber configurations.